versioneye/ops_contrib/README.md

 ## RabbitMQ Management Plugin

 By default the RabbitMQ container is running without a UI.
 But if the management plugin is enabled a Web UI can be used to watch and control the queues.
-Do do that you need to get a shell on the running rabbitmq container:
+To do that you need to get a shell on the running rabbitmq container:

 ```